St Mary's Church, Haddenham: History

 The astronomer William Rutter Dawes is buried in the churchyard.
 Episodes of the murder mystery television series Midsomer Murders were filmed on the church grounds.

+In the Covid-19 pandemic, the church authorities opted not to reopen St Mary's fully for very much longer than the official guidance recommended, in part because the parish was waiting for a new Rector to arrive.
+While churches were expected by the Government to be closed from late spring to early summer 2020, St Mary's did not fully re-open until May 2021.
+As a result, families with young children were unable to attend the church regularly for over a year, meaning they were unable to pass the church attendance test for the local Church of England secondary school.
+This led to an important ruling by the Office of the Schools Adjudicator about school admissions during the pandemic.

 Organ

 A pipe organ built by Norman and Beard of Norwich was installed in 1967.
 The organ had been built in 1916 for a church in London, which was bombed in the Second World War.
 In 2007 this was replaced because its restoration would cost more than a new instrument so a new electric organ was put in the church as part of the parish's Millennium 2 project.

-Organ Specifications
+Organ specifications

 The full organ specifications are as follows: